-Reports on safety and protection in nuclear activities are issued as Safety Reports, which provide practical examples and detailed methods that can be used in support of the safety standards.
+Reports on safety in nuclear activities are issued as Safety Reports, which provide practical examples and detailed methods that can be used in support of the safety standards.

-Other safety related IAEA publications are issued as Radiological Assessment Reports, the International Nuclear Safety Group's INSAG Reports, Technical Reports and TECDOCs.
+Other safety related IAEA publications are issued as Emergency Preparedness and Response publications, Radiological Assessment Reports, the International Nuclear Safety Group's INSAG Reports, Technical Reports and TECDOCs.
 The IAEA also issues reports on radiological accidents, training manuals and practical manuals, and other special safety related publications.